Archives-RinaRin/Arad-Calculator/README.md

 Usage:

-Open the HTML file and put your character levels in input form, then click "Calculate" button. then you'll see that your Explorer Club level is, and count of available characters for supporter and mercenary system.
+Open the HTML file and put your character levels in input form, then click "Calculate" button. then you'll see what your Explorer Club level is, and count of available characters for supporter and mercenary system.

 Last modified on 20 January 2016.